innodatalabs/innodatalabs.github.io/_posts/2019-01-31-7776_ways_to_compute_f1_for_ner_task.md

 Worst policy: `F1=87.60`

 Interesting.
-Just using a different ad-hoc logit, one can affect the `F1` score by more than 1%.
+Just using a different ad-hoc policy, one can affect the `F1` score by more than 1%.

 Lets display the range of `F1` scores for this NER task: